Derpumu/Pacifist/.test/scenarios.md

 Settings:
 - Angel's industries component overhaul ON
 - Angel's industries technology overhaul ON
+- Angel's industries mining components ON
 Test:
+- test techs for replaced data cores laser, wall, gate, explosives, rcu, Rocket defense, tank, spidertron:
+- exploration blocks have mechanical parts as ingredients (recipes in exploration technologies)
 - load test game and start new game does not crash
-- test techs for replaced data cores laser, wall, gate, explosives, rcu, Rocket defense, tank, spidertron:
-- exploration blocks have mechanical parts as ingredients

 ## Exotic Industriessa